pixelKc/Jellyfish-mc-mod/README.md

 Jellyfish are an easier way of obtaining glow inc sacs... because BIOLUMINESCENCE

-Jellyfish Actually emit light because BIOLUMINESCENCE

 # Features
 ## Jellyfish
-There jellyfish, what do I have to explain
-They drop glow inc sacs...
+There jellyfish, what do I have to explain They drop glow inc sacs...

+In the furture I'm planning to make jellyfish emit light

 Tools: [MCreator](https://mcreator.net/)